hashicorp/consul/website/source/docs/agent/checks.html.md

   field to `true` in the check definition.

-* TCP + Interval - These checks make a TCP connection attempt to the specified IP/hostname and port, waiting Interval amount of time (e.g. 30 seconds) between attempts.
+* TCP + Interval - These checks make a TCP connection attempt to the specified IP/hostname and port, waiting `interval` amount of time between attempts (e.g. 30 seconds).
 If no hostname is specified, it defaults to "localhost".
 The status of the service depends on whether the connection attempt is successful (ie - the port is currently accepting connections).
 If the connection is accepted, the status is